Cancel for Any Reason Travel Insurance: How It Works and Best CFAR Options

 3.0%

-Who has the Best Rates for CFAR?
+Who Has the Best Rates for CFAR?

 The lowest rates don't necessarily mean the best CFAR coverage.
-Every company's CFAR terms and conditions are different, affecting reimbursement percentages, purchase windows, cancellation notice requirements and geographic restrictions.
-Rates vary widely and some companies cost over three times more than others.
-The three cheapest CFAR providers are BHTP ($44), Travel Guard ($46), and Seven Corners ($47) for $2,500 coverage, but you should see above for each companies terms and conditions to make sure you are getting a policy that meets your needs.
+Every company's CFAR terms and conditions differ, affecting reimbursement percentages, purchase windows, cancellation notice requirements and geographic restrictions.
+Rates vary widely; some companies cost over three times more than others.

 1